My family and I are planning to visit all 4 of the “holy” places towards the latter half of November 2019.

 How did you go about planning the trip?

-Can you please provide any tips, advice, recommendations, or guidance regarding how to make the trip a full, fulfilling, and happy one, such that afterwards, I do not have any regrets about say, not visiting or doing certain things while I was still there?
+Any tips, advice, recommendations, or guidance regarding how to make the trip a fulfilling and and happy one, such that afterwards, I do not have any regrets about say, not visiting or doing certain things while I was still there, would be very much appreciated.

 Thank you in advance!